terraform-community-modules/tf_aws_vpc/README.md

  - `nat_eips_public_ips` - list of NAT gateways' public Elastic IP's (if any are provisioned)
  - `natgw_ids` - list of NAT gateway ids
  - `igw_id` - Internet Gateway id string
+ - `depends_id` - this can be used when resources in other modules depend on completion of all resources in this module

 **NOTE**: previous versions of this module returned a single string as a route table ID, while this version returns a list.